 Cheers, [Your Name]

-To re-engage a stalled deal
+To re-engage when a deal goes cold

 It happens to the best of us: a promising deal goes completely silent.
 Before you mark it as "closed-lost," try one last time to re-engage.
 Your approach should be polite and helpful, not demanding.
 A simple, friendly reminder can often bring your email back to the top of a busy person’s inbox.
 If that doesn’t work, you can try re-stating your value proposition or even sending a "breakup" email.
 This gives them an easy out if they’re no longer interested, but it can also create a sense of urgency that prompts a reply.